5/14/2019 0 Comments

 Let’s look at your options and so you can make an informed choice about co-signing.
 When you co-sign you become a JOINT account holder.
 Each and every member on a joint account agrees to be individually responsible for 100% scheduled repayment of the outstanding debt regardless of the other members' payments or promises.
 When you co-sign if a payment is missed, your credit score will receive the full negative impact of the late payment.

 This could be catastrophic if it compounds an already diminished credit score.
 No doubt, the new co-signed loan’s high-balance-to-limit ratio, and short history have already reduced your credit scores several points.
 That happened just by signing up; missed payments or not.
 So be prepared to take a credit score hit when you co-sign.

 How long will it take your score to recover from these factors assuming a pristine repayment history?
 The answer depends on several factors.
 Credit scoring is an art and a science.
 Whatever calculations the algorithm conjures to determine our scores, the following is empirically factual for every credit score.
 They go down a helluva lot faster than they rebound.
 It is never down one month; up the next for any credit scoring model in existence regardless of the previous history.

+If your relative needs you to co-sign to “build credit” then you can also do that by making them an authorized user on your credit cards.
 If you do, you will almost immediately transfer your credit history to theirs.
 And without any risk or exposure to new debt for either of you.
 Now, this strategy will not work for impulse or emergency “gotta have a co-signer or else “ situations.
 But adding someone as an authorized user can be the gift that keeps on gifting.
 As with most successful credit score improvement strategies, the more time you give this one, the better.

 But the gift isn’t for everyone.
 Here are six questions whose answers will help you decide if your situation is a fit for the authorized user strategy: